The collection in Sydney

 Toilet facilities

-A toilet with disabled facilities is located near the Research Centre.
+An accessible toilet is located near the Research Centre.

 Assistance animals